Sea bather's eruption

 Other than staying out of the water, not much can be done to completely avoid the jellyfish's sting if they are present in the water.
 People have tried various barrier creams to prevent the larvae from getting to the skin but creams do not provide a strong enough barrier to the stingers.
 Sometimes, a wet suit will limit the infestation to the edges of the garment.
 General experience indicates the infestation seems to occur near the surface of the water so snorkelers and swimmers seem to be the most vulnerable.

 If you think have been exposed to the jellyfish larvae, the most effective preventive measure is to take off your bathing costume as soon as possible and rinse the body in seawater that doesn't have the jelly fish.
 Pat-dry with a towel and change your clothes.
 Do not rub the affected areas with towels or hands as that could cause additional stinging.
 Caution: An immediate rinse with fresh water, vinegar or other solutions may actually cause additional stinging from larvae clinging to your skin or clothes.

-Once the rash occurs (and you have taken off your swimming costume and showered), an application of diluted vinegar or rubbing alcohol may neutralize any toxin left on the skin.
+Once sea bather's eruption occurs (and you have taken off your swimming costume and showered), an application of diluted vinegar or rubbing alcohol may neutralize any toxin left on the skin.
 An ice pack may help to relieve any pain.
 The most useful treatment is 1% hydrocortisone lotion applied 2-3 times a day for 1-2 weeks.
 Topical calamine lotion with 1% menthol may also be soothing.
-Nonsteroidal anti inflamatory drugs such as ibuprofen and aspirin (but not in children) may also will help reduce pain and inflammation.
+Nonsteroidal anti-inflamatory drugs such as ibuprofen and aspirin (but not in children) may also help to reduce pain and inflammation.

 If the reaction is severe, the injured person may suffer from headache, fever, chills, weakness, vomiting, itchy eyes and burning on urination, and should be treated with oral prednisone (steroids).